 Proposals must be submitted online.
 We suggest that you prepare the information in advance to save time online and to ensure that you have a backup copy.
 Please copy the information into a plain text editor, such as MS Notepad, to eliminate formatting before you copy it to the submission form.

 - Title: Clear and concise description of the subject and focus of the presentation (maximum 100 characters).

 - Summary: Succinctly describe the presentation for the website and program (maximum 75 words).
 Use complete sentences (not bullets) and avoid writing in first-person narrative.
 This summary will be used in the conference program and website.

-- Abstract: Summarize the purpose, methods, findings and conclusions of your presentation, and explain what attendees may expect to gain from it (approximately 300 words).
+- Outline or Abstract: Summarize the purpose, methods, findings and conclusions of your presentation, and explain what attendees may expect to gain from it (approximately 300 words).

 - Learning Objectives: Provide three learning objectives for the presentation and a brief explanation on how each objective will be met.* (Tips for Writing Learning Objectives)